 Step 5.
 Review Periodically

-The safety program is not a static object – it needs review and update from time to time.
+The safety program of OSHA standards is not a static object – it needs review and update from time to time.
 If the mission is sending everyone home safe every single night, constant vigilance is needed.

 Perform audits on the procedures, and correct any issues you find.
 For example, are the workers understanding the training they are given?